bastibuck/contao-ab-testing/README.md

 * Select one or more pages to be tested
 * test pages are rendered within the the new page type so all versions have the same url
 * Set a cookie and its' expiring time to identify returning visitors
-* adds new Content Element to set a Matomo / PIWIK Custom Variable easily
+* adds a new Content Element to set a Matomo / PIWIK Custom Variable easily

 ## Notice
-This extension doesn't provide analytics!
+This extension **doesn't** provide analytics!
 To get insights on statistics of your visitors you will need to use an analytic software like Google Analytics, Matomo/PIWIK or similar.

-### How does the extension work?
+## How does the extension work?
 ![A/B Testing visitor flow](../screens/AB-Test-Extension.jpg)

 The visitor flow is visualized in the graphic above and shows how the extension works.